Inflation with Gauss-Bonnet Correction and Higgs Potential: The Proposed Model

 In this regard, for the assumed potential and the coupling function, relation~(\ref{a13}) is now

-However, even with the slow-roll approximations holding true, this integral is complicated and cannot be solved analytically.
-Hence, to facilitate the study and solvability of the system, certain approximations should be applied.
+However, even if the slow-roll approximations hold, this integral is complicated and cannot be solved analytically.
+Hence, due to its analytical complexities, to facilitate the study and solvability of the system, certain approximations should be applied.
 In this respect, to proceed, we first utilize the well-known Taylor expansion

 upon which, relation (\ref{a33}) reads

 when

 Then, within this condition, by analytically solving relation~(\ref{a35}), we obtain